mateus908/anp-web-service/README.md

 # anp-web-service
-Web service that serves as an API for collecting ANP's data
+Web service that collects data from ANP Website and provides it as an API (http://www.anp.gov.br/preco/prc/Resumo_Por_Estado_Index.asp)

-API that provides Fuel price and other info from ANP's website (http://www.anp.gov.br/preco/prc/Resumo_Por_Estado_Index.asp)

 # Installation